CommerceIntegration/ReadMeFirst/README.md

 * Azure DDoS Protection - yields protection for our Azure resources from denial of service threats
 * Azure Content Delivery Network - scales out appropriate data on localized edge servers

 What are we building?
-Heres a broad overview of the solutions and services:
+Here's a broad overview of the proposed solutions and their constituant services:

 	1. Configure and manage Azure infrastructure (Infrastructure as code using Resource Manager templates) -  see: https://microsoft.github.io/techcasestudies/devops/2017/03/14/risco.html and https://github.com/orizohar/risco-hackfest